ReneOlsthoorn/Ground/README.md

 At this moment in 2025, several expert users are migrating to Linux because Windows 11 collects too much personal data and sends it to the cloud or uses it for AI.
 Microsoft wants to make Windows a sensory device for an AI companion and forces users to give up privacy.
 I strongly disagree with this route, because it should be made optional.
-Use a third-party tool as such as "O&O ShutUp10++" to disable Copilot and Recall.
+Use a third-party tool as such as `O&O ShutUp10++` to disable Copilot and Recall.
 However, with each new update, the settings can be turned on again.
 The whole situation is a shame, because Windows has such a great history.
 Like many users, I don't want to battle my OS.
-For the moment, I will not migrate yet to Linux because I owe so much to the Windows platform.
+For the moment, I will not yet migrate to Linux because I owe so much to the Windows platform.

 ### Smoothscroller
 <p align="center">